Kaiwero Ngira Hauora

 Acupuncturists usually earn

-Pay for acupuncturists varies depending on the number of hours they work in a week.
-Most are self-employed and charge an hourly rate, but are increasingly employed by multi-disciplinary clinics.
+Pay for acupuncturists varies depending on the number of hours they work and where they work.

 What you will do